Oyster farming on Georges River: Aftermath

 On the demand side, changes have included competition—mainly in Pacific oysters—from other states, particularly Tasmania and South Australia, and from New Zealand, and changes in consumer preferences and population demographics.
 Removal of trade restrictions, such as by implementation of Closer Economic Relations has also been significant.
 Selective breeding of Pacific Oysters for aquaculture has not only resulted in infertile, less-invasive, disease-resistant strains but also has improved their eating quality, relative to wild oysters.

-An unopened live Sydney Rock Oyster can survive out of water for up to 14 days, at temperatures of 10 to 20°C, whereas a Pacific Oyster will last 7 days, but only if kept at a temperature of around 5°C. However, faster transport to market and cooling has reduced the advantage of better keeping characteristics.
+An unopened live Sydney Rock Oyster can survive out of water for up to 14 days, at temperatures of 10 to 20 °C, whereas a Pacific Oyster will last 7 days, but only if kept at a temperature of around 5 °C. Once a compelling feature, faster transport to market and controlled cooling has reduced the advantage of better keeping characteristics.